LIGHTHOUSE DATA PRIVACY NOTICE

 You have a right at any time to stop us from contacting you.
 If you no longer wish to be contacted by Lighthouse, please contact firstname.lastname@example.org

 7. Who sees your information?

 Lighthouse considers the following information to be confidential:

-Confidential information shall be seen only by Lighthouse Trustees and other individuals nominated by them (including admin staff and volunteer co-ordinators).
+Confidential information shall be seen only by Lighthouse Trustees and other individuals nominated by them (including admin staff and key leaders such as Age Group Leaders and activity co-ordinators).
 In all other cases data is only shared on a strict need-to-know basis.

 For example, an Age Group Leader or Teacher will generally only receive the names of the volunteers and children assigned to their age group.
 They may receive health and special needs information if a leader or child has a health condition or special needs that will impact upon them during their time on-site, whether this be behaviourally or through the requirement for medication.

 Any printed reports are collected at the end of Lighthouse and securely destroyed.